Shahir-47/shahirahmed.com/README.md

 ## **🚀 Get Started**

-Here’s how you can run the website locally:
+Here's how you can run the website locally:

 1. **Clone the Repository**